minion057/pytorch-adapt4pytabkit/README.md

  </a>
 </p>

+> # This is a modified version for the pytabkit model.
+> # In addition, PyTorch Lightning has been adjusted to work with version 2 or higher.

 ## Why use PyTorch Adapt?
 PyTorch Adapt provides tools for **domain adaptation**, a type of machine learning algorithm that repurposes existing models to work in new domains.
 This library is: